deoac/Semi-Literate/docs/Literate.md

-## The `pod` token
+## The `Pod` token
 Within the delimiters, all lines are considered documentation.
 We will refer to these lines as `plain-lines`.
-Additionally, it is possible to have nested `pod` sections.
+Additionally, it is possible to have nested `Pod` sections.
 This allows for a hierarchical organization of documentation, allowing for more structured and detailed explanations.

 It is also permissible for the block to be empty.
 Therefore, we will use the 'zero-or-more' quantifier on the lines of documentation, allowing for the possibility of having no lines in the block.